|

 then bring up the fact that the sealed lead acid battery inside of the

-possibly seen too many charge / discharge cycles which corresponds to the
+Powerpack has possibly seen too many charge / discharge cycles which corresponds to the life cycle characteristics

 shelf too long without float charged or cycled. long.